-Best Hikes in Hatcher Pass
+Best Hatcher Pass hikes

 Hatcher Pass is filled with miles of trails that offer breathtaking views of the Matanuska Valley below.
 There are trails for all skill levels of hikers, from novice to expert, as well as short hikes all the way to days-long treks.
 Located just a half-hour north of Wasilla and Palmer, Hatcher Pass is the perfect spot to spend a day exploring the great outdoors.